olooney/oranlooney.com/content/post/jeopardy.md

 | Larissa Kelly   | llama3:8b          | 1,257       |        743 | 2,000         | 62.85%         | ±2.12%   |
 | David Madden    | llama2:7b          | 1,196       |        804 | 2,000         | 59.80%         | ±2.15%   |

 The sample size of 2,000 gives us pretty good statistical power.
+(Cris Pannulo (gpt-4o) is slightly lower because I hit a rate limit on the brand new model.)
 The 95% confidence interval for each measurement is only a few percentage points wide.

 Except for James (gpt-3.5-turbo) and Brad (llama3:70b), who are basically tied, the difference between successive rows are all statistically significant.
 That